-- The legal requirements for importing items to another country are different for every country and you should either make sure the delivery service you are using has thoroughly investigated this, or do the research yourself.
+- The legal requirements for importing items to another country are different for every country.
+You should either make sure the delivery service you are using has thoroughly investigated this, or do the research yourself.

 What is Crowdsourced Delivery?

-Think of ridesharing, but for delivery of things instead of people.
-A number of companies have built tools to connect travelers with folks who want to buy stuff from other places.
+Think of carpooling, but for delivery of things instead of people.
+A number of companies are connecting travelers with folks who want to buy stuff from other places.
 You’re going to Argentina from New York City?
 Maybe you can deliver someone that iPhone they really want to buy.
 It’s much cheaper for them to buy it in the U.S., even if they pay a delivery fee.
+Flying to Paris from London?
+Someone really misses those cookies you can only buy in England.

-There are two types of peer-to-peer delivery services: overland and by air.
-The overland ones focus on people with space in their cars.
+The overland croudsourced delivery focuses on people with space in their cars.
 There are a lot of these in the United States.
-For instance, Roadie, a relative newcomer that launched in 2015, has a lot of financial backing and has partnered with the Waffle House and Ludacrious to make a big publicity push.
-I don’t do much driving so I don’t have any experience with these companies but if you do, consider signing up and using your trunk to make some cash.
+Roadie, launched in 2015, and has built a solid business delivering stuff across the country.
+I don’t do much driving so I don’t have any experience with these companies.
+If you take regular road trips, consider signing up and using your trunk to make some cash.
 There are no import-related legal concerns for within-country deliveries.
-And there are a lot of these companies in the U.S. (In my spreadsheet select the “Transportation” category and the “Delivery” sub-category. )
+(To see all the options, in my spreadsheet select the “Transportation” category and the “Delivery” sub-category.)

-The between country delivery services are more suited to my travel style.
-And so I tend to use these sites when I have a trip planned.
-Some focus on a specific route between two countries (for instance, Entrusters focuses on U.S. –> Argentina, Parcelio does the U.S. –> China, Hong Kong and Taiwan route, and Zaagel is all about deliveries to Egypt).
+The longer distance delivery services are taking advantage of trips people are taking by airplane.
+Often people pack for a trip in less luggage than the airline allows.
+This empty space can be turned into profit for travelers.
+Some air-based delivery services focus on a specific route between two countries.
+For instance, Entrusters focuses on U.S. –> Argentina, and Zaagel is all about deliveries to Egypt.
 While others are generalists, facilitating deliveries anywhere in the world.

 How do you get started?